danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 }
 ```

-There's a bit going on here, so lets break down reacting to the actions from our view and updating the application's state.
+There's a bit going on here, so lets break down reacting to the actions from our module and updating the application's state.

 * We define the initial state of our application, with a starting count of 0, and assign it to `initialState`.
 * We define a `StreamController`, assign it to `actionsSink`, and pass it to our view.
 The view will request changes to the application state by adding actions onto this `StreamController`.